bruce-hill/bb/README.md

 editing `config.h` and recompiling.
 In [suckless](https://suckless.org/) style, customizing means editing source code, and compilation is extremely fast.
 Key character constants are in `keys.h` and the rest of the code is in `bb.c`.

+If you want to get user input during a command (e.g. to get the name of a new file), you can use `/dev/tty` like so: `touch "$(printf 'New file: ' >/dev/tty && head -n1 /dev/tty)"`

 ## License